Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

-\textbf{Aircraft autopilot system.} We use an autopilot model of a De Havilland Beaver aircraft derived from a public-domain benchmark of Simulink specifications provided by Lockheed Martin~\cite{lockheedmartin}.
-Simulink~\cite{chaturvedi2017modeling} is a widely used language for CPS specification and simulation.
-An example based on this system, simplified to have fewer inputs, is illustrated in Section~\ref{sec:motivexample}.
+\textbf{Aircraft autopilot system.} We use an autopilot model of a De Havilland Beaver aircraft from a public-domain benchmark of Simulink specifications provided by Lockheed Martin~\cite{lockheedmartin}.
+Simulink~\cite{chaturvedi2017modeling, DBLP:conf/ssbse/MatinnejadNBBP13} is a widely used language for CPS specification and simulation.
+An example based on this system, simplified to have fewer inputs, is illustrated in Section~\ref{sec:example}.
 The Simulink model of autopilot captures both the autopilot system, which includes the control logic and algorithms responsible for stabilizing and navigating the aircraft, as well as the simulator, which simulates the aircraft's physical dynamics and environmental factors such as wind and turbulence.
 The inputs to the autopilot system are signals related to the flight dynamics of the aircraft such as throttle, pitch angle, turning rate, heading and desired flight objectives such as a target altitude.
-We encode these signals using control points and apply piecewise interpolation to connect the control points.
-To ensure realism in our experiments, we avoid abrupt or conflicting changes in signals such as throttle and pitch angle that would violate aircraft dynamics.
-The autopilot system is expected to satisfy the following system-level requirement: when the autopilot is enabled, the aircraft should reach the desired altitude within $500$ seconds in calm air.
+To ensure realism in our experiments, we cap the rate of change of input signals -- such as throttle and pitch angle -- between consecutive signal steps so that their differences remain within bounds imposed by the aircraft dynamics.
+The autopilot system is expected to satisfy the following system-level requirement: when the autopilot is enabled, the aircraft should reach the desired altitude within $500$ seconds.

-The publicly available Simulink model of the autopilot system, provided by MathWorks, is developed in compliance with the DO-178C standard~\cite{do-178c, autopilotbenchmark}, which requires the software to respond predictably to the same inputs and conditions.
-Consequently, in this Simulink model, the gust amplitude and direction -- despite being inherently stochastic -- are fixed to specific values.
-Furthermore, the turbulence model uses fixed noise seeds to eliminate non-determinism.
-Thus, while the system's design incorporates stochastic elements, the publicly available model is intentionally made deterministic.
-In our experiments, we used this deterministic Simulink model of the autopilot system.
-The autopilot case study -- while deterministic and thus not susceptible to flakiness as also shown in RQ1 -- nonetheless involves complex signal-based inputs, making it an interesting system for evaluating the accuracy of the assertion-based test oracle in RQ2.
+The Simulink model of the autopilot system is developed in compliance with the DO-178C standard~\cite{do-178c, autopilotbenchmark}, which prohibits non-determinism.
+Although this case study is deterministic -- and thus not susceptible to flakiness -- it nevertheless involves signal-based inputs, making it an interesting system for evaluating the accuracy and alignment of the test validators in RQ2 and RQ4, respectively.